 Our staff take their holiday breaks when the setting is closed.
-Where a staff member may need to take time off for any reason other than sick leave or training, this is agreed with [our manager/me] with sufficient notice.
+Where a staff member may need to take time off for any reason other than sick leave or training, this is agreed with our Manage with sufficient notice.

 Our Employment Policy will be reviewed annually.